hachiya-kurisu/natto/README.md

 # natto

-austere gemini/spartan server for openbsd (might work on other platforms...?)
+austere gemini/spartan tools for openbsd (might work on other platforms...?)

 * inetd-based
 * tls handled by relayd
 * does unveil/pledge on openbsd
 * spartan support 💪

 ## setup